 The Huskies opening up a solid lead for the Windermere Cup.
 Northeastern is to the far left, with the Polish team in the middle.
 Tom Cohen/WRF Photo.

-Windermere brought the American and Canadian national squads out to Seattle for a head to head race down the Cut on Opening Day.
-The U.S. team, in the lead here as the crews moved under the bridge, would go on to win the event.
-Four months later the finish order would be reversed as the crews would go neck and neck at the World Championships, the Canadians winning the gold and the Americans the silver.
+Windermere brought the American and Canadian National Teams out to Seattle for a head to head race down the Cut on Opening Day.
+The U.S. eight, in the lead here as the crews moved under the bridge, would go on to win the event.
+Four months later the finish order would be reversed, as the two crews would go neck and neck at the World Championships, the Canadians winning the gold and the Americans the silver.
 Tom Cohen/WRF Photo.

 The men's JV Erickson Cascade Cup champs.
 Left to right: Matt Kopicky, Jeff Jorgensen, John Taylor, Scott Gault, Gints Salaks, Charles Minett, Dusan Nikolic, Ian Sawyer, Chris O'Brien.
 Eric Cohen/WRF photo.

 A shot of the 1,000 guests inside the Dempsey Center for the Centennial Banquet, surrounded by 100 years of memorabilia.
 Many conversations started with "Back in my day...".
 Tom Cohen/WRF photo.

 The varsity nearing the grandstands on Lake Natoma, about 400 meters away from a stunning upset win over the top-ranked Bears and the first Pac-10 varsity trophy for Washington in five years.
 A link to Jamco Times splits of the race is here ---> JAMCO - 2003 Pac-10 Championships Result 134.
 Charlie Painter\Capital Crew photo.

 The men's varsity Pac-10 Champs, back row left to right: Sam Burns, Brett

 Newlin, John Lorton, Marko Petrovic.
 Front, left to right: Andy Derrick,